 About vaginal cancer

 Vaginal cancer is an uncommon cancer of the female reproductive system.
-Vaginal cancer begins when normal cells in the vagina change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-There are four types of vaginal cancer:
+Vaginal cancer begins when healthy cells in the vagina change and grow out of control, forming a mass called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor is a tumor that can grow but will not spread.
+There are 4 types of vaginal cancer:

 Squamous cell carcinoma.
-Squamous cell carcinoma is a type of skin cancer that begins in the cells lining the vagina, most often in the area closest to the cervix.
-Squamous cell cancer makes up 85% to 90% of vaginal cancers.
+Squamous cell carcinoma can develop in the cells lining the vagina, most often in the area closest to the cervix.
+Squamous cell carcinoma makes up 85% to 90% of vaginal cancers.
 It develops slowly through a precancerous condition (changes in cells that may, but do not always, become cancer) called vaginal intraepithelial neoplasia or VAIN.

 Adenocarcinoma.
 Adenocarcinoma begins in the vaginal gland tissue.
 It makes up about 5% to 10% of vaginal cancers.

 Clear cell adenocarcinoma.
-This cancer occurs in young women whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
-It is estimated that one woman out of 1,000 women exposed to DES will develop vaginal cancer.
+This cancer occurs in women whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
+It is estimated that 1 woman out of 1,000 women exposed to DES will develop vaginal cancer.

 Melanoma.
-Melanoma is another type of skin cancer that is usually found on skin exposed to the sun, but it can begin on the skin of the vagina or other internal organs.
-Melanoma often appears as a dark-colored tumor on the lower or outer parts of the vagina.
+Melanoma can begin on the skin of the vagina or other internal organs.
+Melanoma is usually found on skin exposed to the sun and often appears as a dark-colored tumor on the lower or outer parts of the vagina.
 Learn more about melanoma .